Forms of remuneration

 • Relative total shareholder return: 25 per cent of the reward is subject to the performance of the Sampo A share’s relative TSR over the performance period against a peer group of companies.
 The vesting level depends on the Sampo A share’s TSR performance versus the other companies in the peer group.
 The peer group consists of the following 8 companies, weighted on geographical presence: Admiral Group plc, Allianz SE, Alm.Brand A/S, Aviva plc, Direct Line Insurance Group plc, Gjensidige Forsikring ASA, Tryg A/S, and Zurich Insurance Group Ltd.

-• Adjusted shareholder return: 25 per cent of the reward is subject to the performance of the Sampo A share’s growth and combined dividends over the performance period.
+• Adjusted absolute total shareholder return: 25 per cent of the reward is subject to the performance of the Sampo A share’s growth and combined dividends over the performance period.

 • Underwriting profit growth: 40 per cent of the of the reward is subject to the performance of Sampo Group’s underwriting profit growth over the performance period.